nizarl/react-slingshot-custom-golden/README.md

  https://facebook.github.io/watchman/

- Directory Structure Info:All source code is placed under /src.
+ Directory Structure Info: All source code is placed under /src.
 Tests are placed alongside the file under test.
 The final built app is placed under /dist.
 These are the files you run in production.

- Unit Tests: We have Jest and Enzyme available for testing.
+ Unit Tests: We use Jest and Enzyme for testing.

 | **Script** | **Description** |
 |----------|-------|